vinhcsed/cs1-lab5-starter/README.md

 ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F) Select your element: F
 You chose FIRE.
+Your opponent chose AIR.
+FIRE burns AIR.
+You win!
+Would you like to play again?
+(Y for yes, other key to quit): Y

+ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F) Select your element: F
+You chose FIRE.
 Your opponent chose WATER.
 WATER extinguishes FIRE.
 You lose!
 Would you like to play again?
 (Y for yes, other key to quit): Y